 - 1. Meet all the requirements for SM-III - 2.
 Document mission experience as follows: - a.
 Participate as an Incident Staff Person in Operations, Plans, or Command in at least six type two incidents. - b.
 During these incidents, document having served at least 2 shifts as Operations Section Chief or Division Supervisor, and 2 shifts as Plans Section Chief. - c.
 Receive a favorable written performance evaluation from the Search Manager or Responsible Agent on four the incidents. - 3.
-Be proposed for Search Manager II by a type II or I ASRC Search Manager at an ASRC Board of Director's business meeting; and - 4.
-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting. - 5.
+Receive a favorable simple majority vote of the member's group, - 3.4.
+Be proposed for Search Manager II certification by athe type II or I ASRC Search ManagerGroup Training Officer at an ASRC Board of Director's business meeting; and - Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Boardthe meeting. - 5.
 Receive a simple majority of the vote of the member's group.